grafana/pyroscope/docs/sources/operators-guide/configure/configuring-shuffle-sharding/index.md

 - `-querier.shuffle-sharding-ingesters-enabled=true`<br />
   Shuffle sharding for ingesters on the read path can be explicitly enabled or disabled.
 - `-querier.query-ingesters-within=<period>`<br />
   Queriers and rulers fetch in-memory series from the minimum set of required ingesters, selecting only ingesters which might have received series since 'now - query ingesters within'.
-If this period is `0`, shuffle sharding for ingesters on the read path is disabled, which means all ingesters in the Mimir cluster are queried for any tenant.
+If this period is `0`, shuffle sharding for ingesters on the read path is disabled, which means all ingesters in the Fire cluster are queried for any tenant.
   The configured `<period>` should be:
   - greater than `-querier.query-store-after` and,
   - greater than the estimated minimum amount of time for the oldest samples stored in a block uploaded by ingester to be discovered and available for querying.
-    When running Grafana Mimir with the default configuration, the estimated minimum amount of time for the oldest sample in a uploaded block to be available for querying is `3h`.
+    When running Grafana Fire with the default configuration, the estimated minimum amount of time for the oldest sample in a uploaded block to be available for querying is `3h`.

 If you enable ingesters shuffle sharding only for the write path, queriers and rulers on the read path always query all ingesters instead of querying the subset of ingesters that belong to the tenant's shard.
 Keeping ingesters shuffle sharding enabled only on the write path does not lead to incorrect query results, but might increase query latency.

 #### Rollout strategy

-If you’re running a Grafana Mimir cluster with shuffle sharding disabled, and you want to enable it for the ingesters, use the following rollout strategy to avoid missing querying for any series currently in the ingesters:
+If you’re running a Grafana Fire cluster with shuffle sharding disabled, and you want to enable it for the ingesters, use the following rollout strategy to avoid missing querying for any series currently in the ingesters:

 1. Explicitly disable ingesters shuffle-sharding on the read path via `-querier.shuffle-sharding-ingesters-enabled=false` since this is enabled by default.
 1. Enable ingesters shuffle sharding on the write path.